 - When making the shortbread base, try to make an even layer by pressing tightly with your hand, including the edges and corners.
 Try not to have too much of the mixture that's rising on the sides too.

-- Use a large enough pot (I used a medium size opposed to a small one) when making the caramel.
+- Use a large enough pot (I used a medium size as opposed to a small one) when making the caramel.
 It tends to try to overflow with lots of bubbles when reducing the maple syrup, so you want a pot large enough to handle that.
 Also, stay around when making the caramel, I usually have to play around with the heat for a few times to adjust if it's bubbling too much or not enough, you want a nice gentle simmer for a whole 6 minutes (and an overflow of maple syrup sounds like a mini disaster in your kitchen).

 Variations to the recipe

-You can sprinkle some shredded coconut, sea salt, a swirl of white chocolate (use a tooth pick to swirl around), chopped nuts (try chopped peanuts in between the caramel and chocolate layer, yum!), etc.
+You can sprinkle some shredded coconut, sea salt, a swirl of white chocolate (use a toothpick to swirl around), chopped nuts (try chopped peanuts in between the caramel and chocolate layer, yum!), etc.

 If you choose to add a topping, then do so while the chocolate is still soft so it sticks to it and choose something that won't interfere with the cutting phase as the dessert can be a little delicate to cut (use something that's small-ish or soft and easy to slice).